vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 with naivedya of sesame laddus.
 Tiladāhīvratu-on P. kr.
 11th; tithi; Viṣṇu deity; fast on that

-day and homa to be performed with dried cowdung mixed with sesame collected on Pusya-nakṣatra; gives beauty,
+day and homa to be performed with dried cowdung mixed with sesame collected on Puṣya-nakṣatra; gives beauty,

 fulfils all objects; HV I. 1131-35 ( from Skanda ).
 Tiladrādaśī–(1) on 12th tithi of kr. after Full Moon of M. when

-joined with Sravana-nakṣatra; bath with sesame, homa with sesame, naivedya of sesame with sweets, lamps fed with sesame oil, giving water mixed with sesame and gifts of sesame to brāhmaṇas; Vāsudeva worshipped with Rg.
+joined with Śravaṇa-nakṣatra; bath with sesame, homa with sesame, naivedya of sesame with sweets, lamps fed with sesame oil, giving water mixed with sesame and gifts of sesame to brāhmaṇas; Vāsudeva worshipped with R̥g.
 I. 22.
-20 and Purusasūkta ( Rg.
+20 and Purusasūkta ( R̥g.
 X. 90 ) or with two mantras of 12 syllables; HV I. 1149-50 ( quoting Vi.
 Dh.
 I. 163.
 1-13), KV 466-7 ( quotes the verse tilodvartī... ṣaṭtili pāpanāśani); (2) on M. kr.
 12 when joined to Ās, or Mūlanakṣatra; tithi ; Kr̥ṣṇa; KKN 436, HK 635-36; HV 1.
 1108-10 (from Vi.
 Dh.),

 KR 496.
-Tiṣyavrata—begin on Tisya ( Pusya ) nakṣatra in bright half
+Tiṣyavrata—begin on Tisya ( Puṣya ) nakṣatra in bright half

 and Udagayana; for one year every month on each Tiṣya; fast on the first Tisya only; Vaisravana ( Kubera ) to be